-Honey and allergies: Perhaps the most frequently asked question about honey is whether it is useful as a natural remedy for allergies or as a natural hay fever remedy.
-And the answer is…maybe.
+Honey and allergies: Perhaps the most frequently asked question about honey is whether it is useful as a natural remedy for allergies.

-I know – that’s not a very satisfying answer!
+I know: "maybe" isn't a very satisfying answer!

 In spite of the controversy about honey and allergies, though, there are many, many people who believe that eating honey has helped them with their allergies or hay fever.

-The theory is that when you ingest the pollen grains with the honey, the body develops a tolerance to the pollen.
-This tolerance helps to reduce the severity of the body’s reaction when exposed to airborne quantities of the same type of pollen.
+And this tolerance helps to reduce the severity of your body’s reaction when you are exposed to airborne quantities of the same type of pollen.

-Though there is little proof, as mentioned, it does seem reasonable that eating honey containing local pollen could work to reduce the symptoms of allergies and hay fever.
+Though there is little proof, it does seem reasonable that eating honey containing local pollen could work to reduce the symptoms of allergies and hay fever.

 But if you can reduce your allergy symptoms by any amount simply by eating a tasty treat, that’s a pretty sweet deal!